cnbbooks/lfe-sicp/ch1/tree_recursion.md

         ((== kinds-of-coins 5) 50)))
 ```

-(The ``first-denomination`` procedure takes as input the number of kinds of coins available and returns the denomination of the first kind.
+(The ``first-denomination`` function takes as input the number of kinds of coins available and returns the denomination of the first kind.
 Here we are thinking of the coins as arranged in order from largest to smallest, but any order would do as well.)

 We can now answer our original question about changing a dollar: